Did you know Hyacinths are decorative flowering plants that go back to medieval times and are often used in the Persian New Year?

 Start preparing the starter mix, which you can quickly make at home or buy in a supermarket.

-- Mix about 4 grams of seeds with a small amount of sand to make them easier to sow.
+- Combine about 4 grams of seeds with a small amount of sand to make them easier to sow.

 - Sprinkle the seed and sand mixture over the germination kit and gently press them inside.

-- Add up to 2 to 3 seeds per section and about 1 to 2 inches apart from each other.
+- Add 2 to 3 seeds per section about 1 to 2 inches apart.

 - Afterward, induce a mini greenhouse by covering the tray with a clear plastic bag or cover and placed under LED grow light for 10 to 12 hours.